Lazy-Day-Tech/TapTrack-User-Reference/docs/API/Permissions.md

 ## Local Permission Management

 To improve performance and reduce the need for API calls, a ViewModel is employed to manage user permissions locally.
 This viewmodel loads the currently authenticated user's active permissions at application launch and checks against a cached list of user permissions while the application remains active.
 This means that if a users permissions/roles are updated while they are using the application, they may need to restart the application before the new permissions can take effect.

-**Advantages:**

-- Greatly reduces the number of API calls required
-- Improves performance by caching permission data